pmeiclx/scala_gear_simulation/README.md

 5.  for changing the JDK just edit the setEnv.cmd and start at <b>step 2</b> again.

 ### Full configuration for windows
-For running from console you have to change the path environement variable:
+An alternative configuration is to change the PATH environment variable:

 1.  define a new variable for JDK 1.5 i.E.
         Variable name: JAVA_HOME_15